RAM Test¶

 In 1973 this test was called WORSE CASE TEST.
 It was specifically designed for the core memory module.
-The software generated an alternate ‘0’ an ‘1’ pattern in sequential physical locations of the processor’s memory core mat.
+The software generated an alternate ‘0’ and ‘1’ pattern in sequential physical locations of the processor’s memory core mat.
 This procedure requires precise knowledge of the relationship between logical and physical memory layout.
+The old name clashed with the WORST CASE TEST of the calibration procedures.
+So I’ve renamed it to RAM Test.

-I’ve extended the test in the USB+ Interface for various more patterns.
+I’ve also extended the test in the USB Interface for various more patterns.
 This allows a more intensive test of the semiconductor memory modules.
 The RAM configuration is automatically detected during this test.
 In case of an error, the faulty IC identifiers are shown on the screen.

 Instructions for the RAM test